adambedingfield/employee-viewer/README.md

 # Company Viewer<br>
 ## Description<br>
 Company viewer is a terminal based application that helps you view and manage your company employees, departments, and roles.
 This application utilizes SQL to help you store and movde data inside a database.
-By typing node index you are prompted with a list detailing whether you would like to view departments, roles, or employees and an option to add new items to each of those.<br>
+By typing node index you are prompted with a list detailing whether you would like to view departments, roles, employees, or managers and an option to add new items to each of those.<br>
 ## Table of Contents<br>
 * [Home](#home)<br>
 * [Features](#webpage)<br>